 The Encore is available in front- or all-wheel drive to go with its 1.4-liter turbo-4, and a 6-speed automatic transmission is the only option.

-Fuel economy also has not been updated for 2020, but the Encore managed 27 mpg overall in front-wheel-drive configuration and 26 mpg for all-wheel drive.
+The Encore managed 27 mpg overall in front-wheel-drive configuration and 26 mpg for all-wheel drive, according to the EPA.

 2020 Buick Encore